Common Parasites in Pets That Can Be Transmitted to People

 Most people exposed to T. gondii don’t show any signs, but when a pregnant woman passes the disease to her unborn child, that child can experience mental retardation, blindness, epilepsy, and even death.
 Immunocompromised people tend to be most affected by this parasite, so they should not clean litter boxes.
 Pregnant women should also avoid this task.
 Additional ways to prevent this disease from spreading include:

 A regular deworming protocol is a must to combat these potentially deadly parasites and to keep them from spreading.
-For more information on how to keep your pet and family safe from intestinal worms, call us at 913-912-2319.
+If you would like more information, have questions, or would like to schedule an appointment, please contact us or schedule an appointment.